8BM050/lecture-notes/main.typ

 &(upright(d)[X]) / (upright(d)t) = 0 \
 $

 In this model, we can see that the rate of conversion from $A$ to $B$ is subject to a basal rate $k_"sp"$ and increases linearly with the concentration of $X$.

+Similarly to the first example, the chemical reaction here can also be written as in @eq-signal-fun, but with $k([X])$ defined as:

+$ K([X]) = k[X] + k_"sp" $

 === Linear Suppression<linsup>

 Besides stimulation, we can also model suppression in a similar way.
+The simplest form of suppression can be achieved by using the formulation as in @eq-signal-fun, and defining the rate as:

+$ K([X]) = 1 / (k[X] + k_"sp") $

+In this way, as soon as $[X]$ increases, the overall rate decreases.
+We also need the extra term in the denominator, because otherwise, the reaction rate would go to infinity as soon as $[X]$ approached a value of $0$.

-However, we will need some more tools to do so.
-A way to model suppression is that we have a reaction where an active form of molecule $A$ is converted into molecule $B$:
+However, we can also be a bit more creative in modelling suppression, but we will need some more tools to do so.
+Another way to model suppression is that we have a reaction where an active form of molecule $A$ is converted into molecule $B$:
 $ A_"act" limits(-->)^k B $
 Additionally, we introduce a suppressive agent $Y$, which blocks this conversion.
 This can be modelled by a reaction, mediated by $Y$, that converts our active form of $A$ into an inactive form:
 $ A_"act" + Y limits(-->)^(k_i) A_"inact" + Y $